 Tramlines Festival is dedicated to working with Sheffield based teams, students, graduates and suppliers to work both at the festival and in the lead up to the festival.

-Staff across our operations team, site building teams, security, traffic management, waste management, bar staff, press teams, volunteering teams are all local to Sheffield and we strive to continue this in future years.
+Staff across our operations team, site building teams, security, traffic management, waste management, bar staff, press teams, volunteering teams are all local to Sheffield and we strive to continue this year on year.

-In 2019 and 2021 Tramlines offered 13 graduate paid work placements each year, including a four-week paid internship.
-The festival works closely with the Events Management Course at Sheffield Hallam University to offer a platform for young people in Sheffield, enabling them to build upon their skills, as well as gain insight and practical experience in the events industry.
+Since 2019 Tramlines has offered 48 graduate paid work placements, including a four-week paid internship.
+The festival works closely with the Events Management Course at Sheffield Hallam University and University of Sheffield to offer a platform for young people in Sheffield, enabling them to build upon their skills, as well as gain insight and practical experience in the events industry.

 Roles are across a variety of departments, including: